 Using Pickled Vegetables as Substitutes

-If you're living in the Western hemisphere and have no access to ingredients like salted duck eggs, green mangoes, bagoong or lato, you can still have a taste of traditional Filipino side vegetable dishes in another form—pickled vegetables.
+If you are living in the Western hemisphere and have no access to ingredients like salted duck eggs, green mangoes, bagoong, or lato, you can still have a taste of traditional Filipino side vegetable dishes in another form—pickled vegetables.

 In this recipe, a medley of vegetables is soaked in a sweet and sour pickling solution.
 Fermentation is skipped and the pickled vegetables are kept in the fridge.